 You can choose to use their free plan with limited functionality or get a paid plan starting at $119.95 per month.
 If you go for the paid plan, you will get tons of additional features to improve your SEO, optimize content, and get higher advertising ROI.

 Ahrefs is another great tool with advanced backlink audit features.
-With Ahrefs Backlink Checker tool you will get all important backlink metrics, along with a few proprietary ones like Domain Rating (DR), Ahrefs Rank, and URL Rating (UR).
+With the Ahrefs Backlink Checker tool, you will get all important backlink metrics, along with a few proprietary ones like Domain Rating (DR), Ahrefs Rank, and URL Rating (UR).
 You can also use it to find broken links.

 There is no free plan, but you can get a trial for $7.
 The paid plans start from $99 per month.

 Other honorable mentions include Moz, Majestic, and Ubersuggest.
 Both of these also provide in-depth backlink audit capabilities that you can use to optimize your backlink profile.